 1. PuTTY

-It's the fastest way for Windows users to establish their first VPS connection.
-Mac and Linux users don't need PuTTY—the system Terminal handles SSH natively with ssh root@server_IP.
+It’s the simplest way for Windows beginners to make their first server connection.
+Mac and Linux users don’t need it at all — they can use the built-in terminal directly with the command ssh root@server_IP.

 2. Termius

-The free tier covers most individual use cases.
-Paid plans add team sharing and advanced features.
+The free version is more than enough for individual use, while paid plans add team sharing and advanced functions.

 Deployment tools